jahunter767/Single-GPU-Passthrough/README.md

     important.
 For the start script you'll need to call the detach functions before loading the VFIO modules.
 For the stop script, you'll need to unload the VFIO modules before the reattach functions.
-As for the other functions the order isn't as important
+As for the other functions the order isn't as important.

+    After completing the scripts remember to make start.sh, stop.sh and default executable.
 At this point the hardware should be passed through successfully if everything was configured properly.
 There will be a 12+ second delay before any graphical output is displayed so keep that in mind.
 If the VM fails to start and your host login screen reloads or you system appears to hang on a black screen then you can uncomment these 2 lines (lines 21 and 22)

     ```
     #echo "--------------NEXT--------------${file}" >> "/home/dump.txt"